nachummarkov17/Database-Mini-Project/README.md

 ### ObligatedConservators

 - **INSERT**: Adds a conservator to the system with their responsibilities.
+Query Time: 00:00:00.016821
 - **UPDATE**: Modifies the salaries of conservators with current tasks.
+Query Time: 00:00:00.004503
 - **DELETE**: Remove employees whose contracts have expired and do not have obligations to complete.
+Query Time: 00:00:00.024193

 **Query Use Case**: To see Conservators who have active tasks.
 Can be used to make sure you do not add a task to a conservator who is currently working.

 ### ArchiveEmployees

 - **INSERT**: Adds an employee to the archive section.
+Query Time: 00:00:00.157787
 - **UPDATE**: Changes the pay of employees in the archive.
+Query Time: 00:00:00.003383
 - **DELETE**: Removes Remove low level security personnel from the Archives.
+Query Time: 00:00:00.043716

 **Query Use Case**: To see all employees in the archive section.
 Can be used to manage employees of all types who have acsess to the archives.